lbacik/fortune/README.md

 ### macOS

-You can install the original fortune program (and fortune's data files) with `brew` by:
+You can install the original fortune's data files with `brew` (of course it also contains the "fortune" program):

     brew install fortune

+Next see the "configuration" section (below).

 ### other